CompuTec/computec-docs/docs/labels/licensing.md

 To assign the main license file:

 1. Open Settings in CompuTec Service Manager.
-2. In the CT Labels Settings form, click Change and browse to the license file obtained from CompuTec Support:
+2. In the CompuTec Labels Settings form, click Change and browse to the license file obtained from CompuTec Support:

     ![Change License](./media/licensing/change-license.webp)